rommon/qmk_firmware/keyboards/xd75/keymaps/rommon/readme.md

-# The default keymap for xd75
+# The rommon keymap for xd75